-If you are looking for SSL certificate, it will be your primary requirement to know about the bit and encryption process.
-You must know which encryption level is best for you.
+If you are looking for SSL certificate, it will be your primary requirement to know about the bit and the encryption process.
+You must know which 128-Bit SSL Encryption Vs 256-Bit SSL Encryption level is best for you.
 In this topic, you will get more information about different levels of SSL encryption.

 AES (Advance Encryption Standard):

-AES is a block cipher algorithm utilized as an encryption standard and was announced by NIST (National Institute of Standards and Technology) at the USA.
+AES is a block cipher algorithm utilized as an encryption standard and was announced by NIST (National Institute of Standards and Technology) in the USA.
 AES is one of the most famous cryptography that is used all over the world.
 AES generally is used in symmetric key cryptography (both sender and receiver use the same key).
 AES is fast and easy to implement and requires less memory than DES.
 AES is based on the Rijndael cipher which was developed by Belgian cryptographers, Joan Daemen and Vincent Rijmen whose proposal was accepted by NIST later on.
-AES works on fixed block size like 128-bit, 192-bit and 256-bit encryption.
-The reason behind to implement stronger encryption key was started after the Brute force attack which came in 2006 that has made 56-bit RC5 key vulnerable.
+AES works on fixed block sizes like 128-bit, 192-bit, and 256-bit encryption.
+The reason behind implementing a stronger encryption key was started after the Brute force attack which came in 2006 that made the 56-bit RC5 key vulnerable.

 Need for Encryption:

-Below are some situations in which you need a strong encryption.
+Below are some situations in which you need strong encryption.

-- You need a strong encryption in case of using a credit card, debit card or any online payment.
+- You need strong encryption in case of using a credit card, debit card, or any online payment.

-- You need a strong encryption when you access banking or brokerage account information through the network.
+- You need strong encryption when you access banking or brokerage account information through the network.

-- You need a strong encryption when you transfer health or insurance reports electronically.
+- You need strong encryption when you transfer health or insurance reports electronically.

-In above cases we can say that privacy and integrity of information is necessary and if any person would interrupt at the time of data transition, then the information will be at risk.
-In this case, a strong encryption is necessary that can provide a secure environment for your confidential information.
+In the above cases, we can say that privacy and integrity of information are necessary and if any person would interrupt at the time of data transition, then the information will be at risk.
+In this case, strong encryption is necessary that can provide a secure environment for your confidential information.

 Why choose 256-bit encryption?

-- With the changing time security should have stronger encryption to secure from online attacks.
-Hackers are continuous involving in breaking weak or old encryption.
+- With the changing time’s security should have stronger encryption to secure from online attacks.
+Hackers are continuously involved in breaking weak or old encryption.